Scientific Name: Heuchera micrantha (incl. hybrid cvs.)

 Key ID Features:

-Leaves lobed, usually pubescent, green to reddish-green or purple-green in color and may have very long, gland-dotted petioles; florets pink, white, or greenish in an erect panicle to 1m tall.
+Leaves basal, orbicular, most 6-12cm wide with 5-7(-9) rounded lobes, margin dentate and wavy, base cordate, usually pubescent, green to reddish-green or purple-green in color and may have very long, gland-dotted petioles; florets pink, white, or greenish on an erect thyrse (panicle-like but with cymose branching), 30-90cm tall.